 Atomberg's dust-resistant fans reduce dust buildup, making maintenance more efficient.
 In case of reduced airflow or unusual noises, check for obstructions or loose parts.
 Proper maintenance and troubleshooting enhance fan performance and extend their lifespan.

 In your quest to find the ideal fan, remember the vast array of options available, each catering to specific needs.
-From the timeless appeal of ceiling fans to the sleek efficiency of tower fans, the convenience of table and pedestal fans, and the space-saving attributes of wall-mounted fans, there's a fan type for every requirement.
+From the timeless appeal of ceiling fans to the sleek efficiency of tower fans, the convenience of table and pedestal fans, and the space-saving attributes of wall-mounted fans, there is a fan type for every requirement.

 Ceiling fans and tower fans, especially those equipped with BLDC motors, are known for their energy efficiency, providing adequate cooling while keeping energy consumption low.